|

 by ear, and by the time he reached his early teens he

-regularly in many of the pubs in South East London and
+in many of the pubs in South East London and the East

 At the age of 15, Jools was introduced to Glenn Tilbrook